-Mike Pompeo: America's spymaster
+Mike Pompeo - Trump's loyalist diplomat

 After Mr Trump said he believed Russian President Vladimir Putin's denials, Mr Pompeo firmly stood by US assessments of Moscow's alleged meddling.

-The CIA director is more hawkish on the Kremlin than the president, and has previously warned that President Putin is a dangerous leader.
+Mr Pompeo is seen as more hawkish on the Kremlin than the president, and has previously warned that President Putin is a dangerous leader.

-Before joining the CIA, the 53-year-old former-three-term Republican from Wichita, Kansas, was a vehement critic of the Obama administration's nuclear deal with Iran.
+During his time in Congress, the 53-year-old former-three-term Republican from Wichita, Kansas, was a vehement critic of the Obama administration's nuclear deal with Iran.

 He has previously defended the National Security Agency's bulk data collection programme and opposes shutting the prison at Guantanamo Bay.